-Small businesses and big corporations have one thing in common: the person at the top is ultimately responsible for the success or failure of the organization.
-For larger businesses, particularly publicly traded companies, the chief executive officer, or CEO, is the highest-level person, while small businesses are typically started and run by their owners.
+Small businesses and big corporations alike have one thing in common: the person at the top is ultimately responsible for the organization’s success or failure.
+For larger businesses, particularly publicly traded companies, the chief executive officer, or CEO, is the highest-level person, while small businesses are typically founded and run by their owners.

-When it comes to a comparison of CEO vs. owner, there are many similarities and key differences between the two roles.
-For example, CEOs and owners often need similar traits to succeed, such as critical thinking abilities and interpersonal communication skills.
-Their positions share certain crucial responsibilities, such as hiring people for the high-level roles within their businesses.
+When it comes to comparing a CEO vs. owner, there are many similarities and key differences between the two roles.
+For example, CEOs and owners often need similar traits to succeed, such as critical thinking and interpersonal communication skills.
+Their positions share certain crucial responsibilities, such as hiring employees for high-level roles in their organizations.

 However, there is a big difference between the ways they each handle responsibilities.
 For example, owners often delegate financial management to others, though sometimes they maintain at least part of this responsibility themselves.
-This is not possible for corporate CEOs, whose focus is on market opportunities, competitors, and partnerships.
-So instead, they delegate tactical responsibilities to others in their organizations.
+This is not possible for corporate CEOs, who focus largely on market opportunities, competitors, and partnerships.
+As a result, CEOs are more likely to delegate tactical responsibilities to others in their organizations.

-Both CEOs and owners can benefit from a Master of Business Administration (MBA) degree, which can prepare them with critical theoretical business and management knowledge to further themselves professionally.
+Both CEOs and owners can benefit from a Master of Business Administration (MBA) degree, which can prepare them with critical theoretical business and management knowledge to further their careers and professional profiles.

-The title of CEO is typically given to someone by the board of directors.
-Owner as a job title is earned by sole proprietors and entrepreneurs who have total ownership of the business.
-But these job titles are not mutually exclusive — CEOs can be owners and owners can be CEOs.
+The CEO is typically appointed by the board of directors and is the person in charge of the overall day-to-day management of a company.
+Owner, as a job title, is earned by sole proprietors and entrepreneurs who have total ownership of the business but do not have to be in charge of company management.
+The job titles CEO vs. owner, however, are not mutually exclusive — CEOs can be owners, and owners can be CEOs.
 And CEOs are not always accountable to a board of directors.

 CEOs often delegate the management of company finances, typically in the millions and hundreds of millions of dollars, to chief financial officers, or CFOs.
 This is especially true in publicly traded companies where CEOs are ultimately responsible for ensuring shareholders see returns on their investments.
-With this comes legal responsibilities to shareholders that include the duty of care and the duty of loyalty — intended to promote transparency and trust and to protect key stakeholders in a business.
+With this comes legal responsibilities to shareholders that include the duty of care loyalty.
+Such legal responsibilities are intended to promote transparency and trust and to protect key stakeholders of the business.

 If a person owns 100% of a company, he or she is the owner of that company.
 If a person has a partner with equity in the company, then that person is a co-owner.
-Owners are in charge of everything in their business, from operations to sales to marketing.
+In a nutshell, owners are in charge of everything in their business, from operations to sales to marketing.

 To grow their business, owners must be willing to delegate responsibilities.
 Here is where hiring and developing people becomes an important skill.
-Like CEOs, owners want to ensure the financial health of their business, so they must develop strategies to drive revenue growth.
-As the business expands, owners may need to put in place other executives to run key parts, like accounting or marketing functions.
+Like CEOs, owners want to ensure the financial health of their business, so they need to develop strategies to drive revenue growth.
+As the business expands, owners may need to hire other executives to run key operations, like accounting or marketing functions.
 Over time as their company grows, owners may take on the formal title of CEO.
 But unlike CEOs who report to boards of directors and shareholders, owners ultimately answer only to themselves.

 The Value of an MBA for CEOs and Owners

-Businesses find themselves in a world growing in complexity and scope.
+Businesses find themselves in a world that is growing in complexity and scope.
 They need leaders who are skilled, knowledgeable, ethical, and creative, and who can adapt to global market changes and solve problems.
-Digitization trends offer an example.
-The number of CEOs driving and championing digital strategy grew from 57% in 2013 to 73% in 2015, according to a recent survey.
+The continuing digitization of information throughout the world is one example of this building complexity.

 An MBA can open opportunities to business leadership positions.
-In fact, among the 100 top-performing CEOs in the world, 32 hold MBA degrees, according to a 2018 report from Harvard Business Review — an increase from the previous year’s year’s number, which was 29.
-And people with master’s degrees working in business and related occupations had some of the highest earnings in the country: median pay for chief executives is $183,270, according to the U.S. Bureau of Labor Statistics.
-Average salaries for 2019 MBA graduates are predicted to exceed $84,000, according to U.S. News & World Report.
+In fact, among the 100 top-performing CEOs in the world, 32 hold MBA degrees, according to a 2018 report from Harvard Business Review — this is an increase from the previous year’s number, which was 29.